openziti/ziti-doc/docusaurus/docs/core-concepts/config-store/overview.md

 * Different applications can have their own Configs for the same service
 * Applications can have multiple Config Types for themselves where it makes sense
-* Ziti tunnelers use standard Config Types for intercept (client) side and hosting (server) side
+* There are tunneler Config Types for intercept (client) side and hosting (server) side
 * Since an application can support multiple Config Types, applications can version their Config Types as their needs change

-## Standard Config Types
+## Tunneler Config Types

 The Ziti tunnelers are themselves SDK applications and so they serve as an example of how configuration data can be used.

 * Tunnelers need to know what ip/dns and port(s) to intercept for services they are proxying on the intercept (client) side
 * Tunnelers need to know where to forward to destination servers on the hosting (server) side

-Ziti provides a handful of standard Config Types for use with tunnelers.
+Ziti provides a handful of tunneler Config Types.

 The most relevant Config Types:

-* [`intercept.v1`](./standard-config-type-intercept.v1.md): used by a tunneler to configure itself as a proxy for a particular service
+* [`intercept.v1`](./tunneler-config-type-intercept.v1.md): used by a tunneler to configure itself as a proxy for a particular service
-* [`host.v1`](./standard-config-type-host.v1.md): describes the destination server for a Ziti service hosted by a tunneler
+* [`host.v1`](./tunneler-config-type-host.v1.md): describes the destination server for a Ziti service hosted by a tunneler

 Other Config Types: